MapleRRR/maplerrr.github.io/_pages/publications.md

 author_profile: true
 ---

+Hold on!
+My paper in coming.
+Please, revise it quickly T T.

 {% if author.googlescholar %}
   You can also find my articles on <u><a href="{{author.googlescholar}}">my Google Scholar profile</a>.</u>
 {% endif %}